Nine Mile Prairie

 Three hundred and ninety-two vascular plant species and over 80 species of birds have been observed on the prairie.
 Notable species include the federally-threatened prairie white fringed orchid (Platanthera praeclara) and the rare regal fritillary butterfly (Speyeria idalia).
 The prairie is also used as a seed source of local genotypes of grasses and wildflowers for use in prairie restoration efforts in the region.

-The Nine-Mile Prairie Management Committee, comprised of UNL faculty from several different departments plus resource people from several agencies and organizations, is charged with the stewardship of this biological treasure.
+The Nine-Mile Prairie Management Committee, comprised of University of Nebraska - Lincoln faculty from several different departments plus resource people from several agencies and organizations, is charged with the stewardship of this biological treasure.
 Management consists of springtime burning on a 3-year fire-return interval (current burn plans: 2007, 2008, 2009, 2011, 2012), along with periodic haying and weed/brush control using herbicides.
 The prairie has not been grazed since 1968.

 Approximately 9 miles (14.5 km) northwest of Lincoln, Lancaster County, Nebraska, USA (40 52' 11.5" N, 96 48' 20.3" W).